Dee Bradley Baker's "All to Know About Going Pro in V.O."

 The bigger the elephant, the less bothersome the tick.

-Amateur to pro: You start out treading water in a pond but you end up swimming up stream in a river.
+The effort of amateur-to-pro: You start out treading water in a pond but you end up swimming up stream in a river.

 Aim higher: Survive then thrive- but also endure.